samschott/desktop-notifier/docs/background/platform_support.rst

 On macOS, only previews of image attachments will be shown. iOS will show previews of all of the above attachment types and allows long-pressing the notification to show the full attachment.
 The notification will still be shown if the attachment cannot be loaded.

+Windows supports images only.
+The image URI must be a web url or point to a resource bundled with the app.

 Linux notification servers may support attaching a secondary image to the notification, shown in addition to the app icon.
 Where this is not supported, the app icon will be